Arithmeticus/xslt-for-docx/README.md

 The main spreadsheet is [open-and-save-archive.xsl](open-and-save-archive.xsl).
 The others, [open-and-save-xlsx.xsl](open-and-save-xlsx.xsl) and [open-and-save-docx.xsl](open-and-save-docx.xsl), are simply aliases.

 No Ant.
 No XProc.
-XSLT for DOCX is simple, pure XSLT (3.0), tapping the power of [EXPath](http://expath.org).
+Open and Save Archive is simple, pure XSLT (3.0), tapping the power of [EXPath](http://expath.org).

 ## Examples